picoruby/rapicco/README.md

 ### Create a presentation project (recommended)

-1. Create a new presentation project:
+1. Create a new presentation project along with `mkdir`:

 ```bash
 rapicco new my-presentation